wembley00t/School_District_Analysis/README.md

 ## Overview School_District_Analysis
 This is an updated school district analysis updated by removing the ninth grade math and reading scores for Thomas High School with NaNs.
-The updated analysis will include the following metrics:
+The updated analysis will include the following metrics for review:

   *  The district summary
   *  The school summary